heyfinal/osxBLUETOOTH/README.md

 License

-This project is released under the MIT License.
-See the LICENSE file for details.
+This project is not licenced & offers not warrenty.